KateSimpson/Retrofit-co-design-toolkit/index.md

 # Social tools
-To establish whether there are any environmental conditions that could be improved, a walk through the house with a sketched floor plan, or a conversation regarding this is recommended, perhaps focusing on:
+To establish whether there are any environmental conditions that could be improved, sketching the home is recommended, followed by a later walk through the home to identify possible areas of discomfort by evaluating the following parameters on a scale from -3 to +3.

 * Thermal comfort (any cold areas, draughts, does the home lose heat quickly?)